Why buy delivered plants?

 More of a builder-type?

-Build a barrier of food grade diatomaceous earth, washed sand, or gravel so the flies can’t lay eggs in the first place.
+Build a barrier of food grade diatomaceous earth, washed sand, clay balls, or gravel so the flies can’t lay eggs in the first place.
 You can also hang yellow sticky traps to catch the adults.

 Once those unwanted pests are gone, implementing some preventative tactics will keep them out for good.